gustwindjs/gustwind/documentation/node-compatibility-plan.md

 This means Gustwind now has a practical Node-first development shell in addition to the existing Node render and build entrypoints.
 The remaining work is mainly cleanup, sharper reload granularity, and retiring older Deno-specific dev surfaces.

+The next CLI-focused step is now implemented:

+- `gustwind-node/serve.ts` provides a Node-native static file server for built output directories
+- `gustwind-node/cli.ts` now supports `--serve` and `--input` in addition to build and develop
+- the Node quality gate now includes focused coverage for the Node static server path

+This means the Node CLI now covers the main practical workflows that previously required the Deno CLI: build output generation, development serving, and static build serving.

 ## Main blockers today

 ### Deno-only runtime services

 - `gustwind-cli/mod.ts`
 - `gustwind-dev-server/mod.ts`
-- `gustwind-serve/mod.ts`
 - `plugins/file-watcher/mod.ts`
 - `utilities/getWebSocketServer.ts`

-These depend on Deno process, server, file system, command, signal, and watch APIs, and they are now the main remaining barrier to a practical Node-first workflow.
+These depend on Deno process, server, file system, command, signal, and watch APIs, and they are now mostly migration cleanup rather than hard blockers for a practical Node-first workflow.

 ### Remaining remote-import surface